 Development numbers were gathered by JLR for input into the LCM.
 JLR selected all lots within 300 m of the shoreline of the three lakes included in the LCM and inflowing streams.
 MOE (2010) recommends that all septic systems located within 300 m of a shoreline be included in the LCM.
-The selection of all lots (and not septics) is a conservative approach to defining existing development from that perspective.
+Dillon et al. (1986) stated "this 300 metre zone is immediately adjacent to the lake and is therefore considered sensitive in terms of lake water quality protection."
+The assumption that all anthropogenic sources of TP within 300 m or any inflowing tributary should be included in the LCM is not scientifically valid (as discussed in Sections 4 and 5.3.1).
+Hutchinson (2002) noted that the 300 m assumption is arbitrary, has neither been substantiated or tested, and it is difficult to defend technically, given the TP geochemistry described in Sections 4 and 5.3.1., and is somewhat counterintuitive as a septic system has 100% impact at 299 m and 0% impact at 301 m.
+The selection of all lots within 300 m is therefore a conservative approach to defining existing development.

 Municipal Property Assessment Corporation (MPAC) data were gathered for each lot and used to inform occupancy categorization.
 Phosphorus loads from the 320 lots adjacent to Trout Lake that are on sanitary servicing were not included in the LCM but an overland runoff load of 0.04 kg of TP/lot/yr was included for those lots.